openrails/openrails/Source/Documentation/Manual/start.rst

 If you instead select a specific activity, you won't have to perform any further selections.

+Debrief Evaluation
+''''''''''''''''''

-If you have selected an activity, the "Debrief evaluation" checkbox becomes checkable.
-If it is checked, during the activity run data about the activity run are stored and may be displayed in real time, and at the end of the activity a report file provides a complete compendium of information about the player skills as a train driver.
+During the activity session, data about the activity is stored and may be displayed in real time, and at the end of the activity a report file is generated.
+This provides a summary of the player's skills as a train driver.
 Debrief evaluation is described :ref:`here <debriefeval>`.

 If you have selected the related Experimental Option, at runtime you can switch :ref:`Autopilot mode <driving-autopilot>` on or off, which allows you to watch OR driving your train, as if you were a trainspotter or a visitor in the cab.
-Autopilot mode is not operating in Explore mode.
+Autopilot mode is not available in Explore mode.

 .. _start-timetable: